martintajur/node-mysql-activerecord/README.md

 ```

 ## Choosing the Database Type
 This part is super simple.
-Just pass which one you'd like to use as the second paramter to the constructor (`mysql` is the default):
+Just pass which one you'd like to use as the second parameter to the constructor (`mysql` is the default):

 **_Example:_**